dove-lang/docs/Control-Flow.md

 ```

 #### For loops
 A `for` loop facilitates iterating over elements of a collection, such as iterating through an array.
-It uses the following syntax, where `arr` is the collection to iterate, and `elem` is the corresponding element in `arr` each rotation.
+It uses the following syntax, where `arr` is the collection to iterate, and `elem` is the corresponding element in `arr` each iteration.
 ```swift
 let arr = [1, 2, 3]
 for elem in arr {